ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 The behavior of each protocol participant is determined by whether or not they opt in to a task.

+## Supporting HPKE Configurations Independent of Tasks {#hpke-config-no-task-id}

+In DAP, Clients need to know the HPKE configuration of each Aggregator before sending reports.
+(See HPKE Configuration Request in
+{{!DAP=I-D.draft-ietf-ppm-dap-02}}.)
+However, in a DAP deployment that supports the `task_prov` extension, if a Client requests the Aggregator's HPKE configuration with the task ID computed as described in {{construct-task-id}}, the task ID may not be configured in the Aggregator yet, because the Aggregator is still waiting for the first Client report with the `task_prov` extension to arrive.

+To mitigate this issue, if an Aggregator wants to support the `task_prov` extension, it SHOULD choose which HPKE configuration to advertise to Clients independent of the task ID.
+It MAY continue to support per-task HPKE configurations for other tasks that are configured out-of-band.

+In addition, if a Client wants to include the `task_prov` extension in its report, it SHOULD NOT specify the `task_id` parameter when requesting the HPKE configuration from an Aggregator.

 # Client Behavior

 Upon receiving a `TaskConfig` from the Author, the Client decides whether to